sta/websocket-sharp/README.md

 The type of `data` is `string`, `byte []` or `System.IO.FileInfo`.

-If you want to send a data to the WebSocket server asynchronously, you should use the `WebSocket.SendAsync (data, completed)` method.
+If you want to send a data to the server asynchronously, you should use the `WebSocket.SendAsync (data, completed)` method.

 If you want to do something when the send is complete, you should set any action to `completed` (its type is `Action<bool>`).